cakephp/docs/en/controllers/request-response.rst

 .. php:namespace:: Cake\Network

-The request and response objects provide an abstraction around HTTP request and responses.
+The request and response objects provide an abstraction around HTTP requests and responses.
 The request object in CakePHP allows you to easily introspect an incoming request, while the response object allows you to effortlessly create HTTP responses from your controllers.